Wildflowers of the Adirondacks:

 Partridgeberry is shade-tolerant and prefers well-drained soil.
 It can grow in both dappled sunlight and complete shade, under hardwoods, pines, or hemlocks.
 In the Adirondack Mountains, Partridgeberry is found in both northern hardwood and mixed wood forests, in several ecological communities:

-Look for Partridgeberry along many of the trails covered here.
-It can be seen growing in mats on both the Barnum Brook Trail and Boreal Life Trail at the Paul Smiths VIC, where it can be found in shady areas near Bunchberry, Goldthread, and Common Wood Sorrel.
+Look for Partridgeberry along many of the trails covered here, including the Lakeshore Trail at the Peninsula Nature Trails.
+Partridgeberry can also be seen growing in mats on both the Barnum Brook Trail and Boreal Life Trail at the Paul Smiths VIC, where it can be found in shady areas near Bunchberry, Goldthread, and Common Wood Sorrel.

 Michael Kudish.
 Adirondack Upland Flora: An Ecological Perspective (The Chauncy Press, 1992), pp. 42, 190.